100 signatures reached

 When the outcry was first heard broadly through the reporting of the Chicago Tribune many people turned to the Willow Creek Community Church and to the Willow Creek Association to understand and interpret the situation.
 Each initially presented an institutional centric response and not a victim centric response.
 The IAG report has made clear that those responses defended "the women are not credible" response, when in fact the "women are credible."
 Many people feel discouraged and disgusted that they chose to defend the institution instead of the individuals.

-The women, represented by Nancy Beach have called for further response in the area of lament, outrage and specific apologies.
+The women have called for further response in the area of lament, outrage and specific apologies.
 This corporate apology attempts to give voice to the large host of individuals that feel that these requests ought to drive us to action.
+For example see:

 This petition seeks to give voice to many people who need to apologize to the women and in some sense to many other women because this pattern of defending the institution at all costs continues to undermine the outcry of victims.